iluwatar/java-design-patterns/object-mother/README.md

 ## Intent of Object Mother Design Pattern

-The Object Mother pattern simplifies the creation of objects for testing purposes, ensuring that test cases are clear and maintainable by centralizing the logic needed to instantiate objects in a consistent state.
+The Object Mother pattern simplifies the creation of objects for testing purposes in Java, ensuring that test cases are clear and maintainable by centralizing the logic needed to instantiate objects in a consistent state.

 ## Detailed Explanation of Object Mother Pattern with Real-World Examples